-In 1980, production of electricity from hydropower was 209 PJ.
-If we include conversion losses of potential energy in the dam into electricity supplied by the power plant, and transformer losses at the power stations and pumping in pumping stations, the gross exergy supply becomes 248 PJ, as hydropower.
+In 1980 production of electricity from hydro power was 209 PJ.
+If we include conversion losses of potential energy in the dam into electricity supplied by the power plant and transformer losses at the power stations and pumping in pumping stations the gross exergy supply becomes 248 PJ as hydro power.

-Nuclear fuel (U-235) and fossil fuels like oil and coal are also used to produce electricity.
-These conversion processes occur in condensing power plants and, for oil, also in combined power and heating plants.
-A combined power and heating plant furnishes, not only electricity, but also district heating by a so-called back-pressure process.
-We can see from the diagram how this flow of district heating, 10 PJ, goes into the outflow of heating for housing and other premises.
+Nuclear fuel (U-235) and fossil fuel like oil and coal are also used to produce electricity.
+These conversions occur in condensing power plants and for oil also in combined power and heating plants.
+A combined power and heating plant furnishes not only electricity, but also district heating by a socalled back-pressure process.
+We can see from the diagram how this flow of district heating, 10 PJ, goes into the heating outflow for housing and other premises.

 The production of electricity was 91 PJ and 38 PJ respectively from nuclear and fossil fuels.
-The total production of electricity was then 340 PJ, of which 2 PJ was net imported electricity.
+The total production of electricity was then 340 PJ of which 2 PJ was net imported electricity.
 Of this production 307 PJ was used.
 The rest, 33 PJ, was lost along its way to the consumer due to electric resistance and imperfect adaptation between production and consumption.